-WARNING: IF FOR ANY REASON AFTER ARRIVING IN AUSTRALIA YOUR VISA IS TO BE CANCELLED OR A RENEWAL APPLICATION IS REFUSED, PLEASE SEEK THE IMMEDIATE ADVICE OF YOUR GUARDIAN AND/OR EDUCATION PROVIDER.
+WARNING: IF FOR ANY REASON AFTER ARRIVING IN AUSTRALIA YOUR VISA IS TO BE CANCELLED OR A RENEWAL APPLICATION IS REFUSED, PLEASE SEEK THE IMMEDIATE ADVICE OF YOUR CARER/GUARDIAN AND/OR EDUCATION PROVIDER.
 INDEPENDENT ADVICE SHOULD BE SOUGHT BEFORE DECIDING TO APPEAL A DECISION, RE-LODGE AN APPLICATION OR ENGAGE THE SERVICES OF A REGISTERED MIGRATION AGENT.

 Accommodation & General Welfare Arrangements for Students Under 18 Years of Age